bitaemi/vue-firebase-real-time/README.md

  - front-end JS framework  used for web SPAs or widgets

  - very small compared to Angular or React

+ - for this project you need to replace the indexFake and initFake with real configs

 # Visual Studio Code Installed extensions